 But the large or difficult or unpleasant tasks that take up a lot of time and energy tend to conflict with this strategy.
 As a result these dreaded tasks are avoided, and this approach could sabotage their goals.

 If you see a task that is consistently skipped over or moved to the next day, take a second to ask why: Is it an unimportant task?
 Is it and important task that you just can’t do?

 EFFECTIVE people START THE WORKING DAY DOING THE DREADED TASKS FIRST.
 They do the large or difficult or unpleasant tasks at the start of each day.
-Research proves that this action frees up their energy and focus and allows them to shift their focus on to the next task and as a result a lot more productive work gets done.
+Research proves that this action frees up their energy and focus, and this allows them to shift their focus on to the next task, and as a result a lot more productive work gets done.